actions/cache/README.md

 ### Outputs

 * `cache-hit` - A boolean value to indicate an exact match was found for the key
-* `cache-restored` - A boolean value to a match was found resulting in a restored cache
+* `cache-restored` - A boolean value to indicate a primary key match was found resulting in a restore

 > See [Skipping steps based on `cache-hit`](#Skipping-steps-based-on-cache-hit) for info on using this output